Concordium/concordium-node/docs/local-chain.md

 - There is a minimum amount of CCD that is needed to be a finalizer.
 In the example configurations we typically use 1/1000 of total CCD.
-Make sure that when generating a sample genesis enough stake is dedicated to bakers (validators) so that there is a finalization committee.
+Make sure that when generating a sample genesis enough stake is dedicated to validators so that there is a finalization committee.